 Rümann, Das Illustrierte Buch des 19.
-Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined buff paper. – Lower and lateral margins feebly foxing in the outside parts. – With caption from Caterina Galli’s love song:
+Jhdts., Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined strong paper. – Lower and lateral margins feebly foxing in the outside parts. – With caption from Caterina Galli’s love song:

 “ When first I saw thee graceful move.
 Ah me, what meant my throbbing breast

 Say soft confusion, art thou Love!
 If Love thou art — then farewell rest. ”